 Known as the “toothache tree,” its bark and berries are used in traditional medicine.
 Its crushed leaves and fruits are very aromatic, smelling like lemon peels.
 It’s also known as prickly ash for its thorns and ash-like leaf placement.
 In the citrus family (Rutaceae).
 Native to eastern U.S and Canada.
 Find it at the top of the ramp leading to the parking lot.

 Nandina domestica (Heavenly Bamboo)

-Heavenly Bamboo is a great part of our winter garden display!
-The leaves are coppery in spring, green in the summer, and change to a purplish color in the fall.
-Following small bursts of white flowers, heavy sprays of red berries form, and stay on until the spring, adding an excellent winter interest!
+Heavenly Bamboo adds great interest to our winter garden display.
+Its leaves are coppery in spring, green in summer, and purplish in fall.
+Following small bursts of white flowers, heavy sprays of red berries form, remaining until spring.

-Another late season blooming plant!
-Disanthus cercidifolius is a slender-branched and deciduous shrub, with rounded blue-green foliage that turns a variety of colors in the fall.
-It has very small and interesting flowers that are slightly aromatic and dark purple in color, and they precede small seed capsules that ripen in fall the year after flowering.
+Another late-season blooming plant!
+Disanthus cercidifolius is a slender-branched, deciduous shrub with round blue-green foliage that turns a variety of colors in the fall.
+It has very small, dark-purple flowers that are slightly aromatic; they precede small seed capsules that ripen in fall the year after flowering.